Challenger bank Varo, soon to become a real bank, raises $241M Series D – TechCrunch

 In September 2018, Varo received preliminary approval from the Office of the Comptroller of the Currency (OCC).
 In February 2020, Varo announced it was the first banking startup to win approval for FDIC insurance.
 Last month, the company said it was moving to the final stage of its bank charter journey.

-“Varo was founded first and foremost to make a powerful impact on systemic financial inequality in communities across this country,” said Colin Walsh, Founder and CEO of Varo, in a statement.
-“As the first fully digital bank, Varo will bring our mission of financial inclusion to life and create more financially resilient – and thus healthier and stronger – communities.
+“Varo was founded first and foremost to make a powerful impact on systemic financial inequality in communities across this country,” said Colin Walsh, founder and CEO of Varo, in a statement.
+“As the first fully digital bank, Varo will bring our mission of financial inclusion to life and create more financially resilient — and thus healthier and stronger — communities.
 This new investment will enable us to complete the chartering process and leverage our modern banking technology to build on our track record of innovation and inclusion,” he added.

-Pending completion of the conditions required by the OCC, the FDIC, and the Federal Reserve, Varo will receive approval to become a national bank.
+Pending completion of the conditions required by the OCC, the FDIC and the Federal Reserve, Varo will receive approval to become a national bank.

-The company expects this process to compete by summer 2020, at which point it will expand its lineup of services to include credit cards, loans, and additional savings products.
+The company expects this process to complete by summer 2020, at which point it will expand its lineup of services to include credit cards, loans and additional savings products.

 Those expansions will help to further differentiate its mobile banking app from a number of competitors, as a large group today remain largely focused on offering checking and savings accounts, not a fuller range of financial products.

-Varo is not the only fintech startup that’s moving towards becoming a real bank.
+Varo is not the only fintech startup that’s moving toward becoming a real bank.
 In March, Square said it had also received approval from the FDIC to conduct deposit insurance.
 It aims to launch Square Financial Services, offering small business loans, in 2021.

 These moves by fintech startups come at a time when the younger generation is ditching legacy banking in favor of tech.
 Millennials in particular don’t trust big banks, preferring instead the fee-free challenger banks offering modern mobile features they’ve come to expect from all their other apps.